trema/testfirst-trema/iteration1/iteration1.md

 	  car.should have(4).wheels
 	end

-* The de facto standard for unit test framework for Ruby
+* The de facto framework for unit testing in Ruby
 * Used in Rails and other well-known products
 * Human-readable test DSL and its output (explained later)